How to Apply

 Once you apply, you will send (or delegate) the recommendation form to your child’s teacher on your NPS application page in Ravenna.
 Transcript request forms are also available there.
 Both transcripts and testing should be send directly to the NPS Office of Admissions.

 We invite families to further explore NPS by attending a variety of events including Open Houses, Assemblies, Chapel services, holiday celebrations, and other community events during the school year.
 Learn more on the Visit NPS page.

-Making admissions decisions about children as young as 2 or 3 years old admittedly is more art than science.
+Making these decisions for young children, admittedly, is more art than science.
 We use the range of information we gather through the admissions process, but we have no rigid formulas or checklists.
 The entire admissions process is designed to get to know parents and applicants personally with a goal to have a dynamic, close-knit, inclusive learning community.